rust3ds/rust3ds-template/README.md

 Use the included `Makefile` to build your program.
 Under the hood, `make` calls `xargo` to create a custom sysroot containing cross-compiled versions of the Rust core libraries, as well as a limited version of the Rust standard library. `xargo` caches the sysroot after it has been built for the first time.

 Once the sysroot is in place, a Homebrew Launcher-compatible `3dsx` version of your program will be generated.

-## Troubleshooting

-Q: I'm getting a bunch of errors about `#![feature(rustc_private)]` not being enabled for `ctru-rs

-A: As a workaround, install the edited version of `Xargo` that is now linked in the instructions above.